ArsalanShakil/NikeCore/README.md

 # NikeCore
 ### An application connecting consumers to extended digital touch points based on their physical activity and shopping behaviour.
+#
+### NikeCore helps you maintian a healthy wellness parctices by incentivising your daily physical activities that turn into
+benefits you can use online or physical nike stores.

 <br/>